MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 ## PassThrough

 There is another type of streams called PassThrough.
 It receives the chunks and pushes it next in the pipeline without any modification or delay.
-This behaviour can be achieved with transform stream, but in this case we would need to implement write method ourselves.
+This behavior can be achieved with transform stream, but in this case we would need to implement write method ourselves.
 This is what PassThrough stream does for us.

 - Example